HuJK-Data/FlightHud-Reborn/README.md

 # Flight HUD: Reborn

-__Flight HUD: Reborn__ is a fork and an unofficial port of [Flight HUD](https://github.com/frodare/FlightHud)
+## Introduction

-__Flight HUD: Reborn__ is a client side Minecraft Mod that adds a flight-simulator-style HUD for elytra flying.
+__Flight HUD: Reborn__ is a fork and an unofficial port of [Flight HUD](https://github.com/frodare/FlightHud), a client side Minecraft Mod that adds a flight-simulator-style HUD for elytra flying.

 ![HUD Demo](images/flighthud_demo.gif?raw=true "HUD Screenshot")